mckernant1/lol-predictions-bot/README.md

 ## Bot Usage
 This bot stores user data about predictions and various settings the user specifies.
 By using the features to store your data you consent to have your data stored.
-Features such as !predict, !setPasta and !setTimezone will store your data
+Features such as /predict, /setPasta and /setTimezone will store your data

 You can request this data at any time.